-- 10.1 This section of the BEAP should be activated in the event of a utility outage. - 10.2 Employees will become aware of utility outages by the obvious absence of that particular utility: - No Lights, Computers not working Electric - Toilets won't flush, drinking fountains not working Water - Inability to place outgoing telephone calls Telephone - Building won't warm up during winter Steam or Gas - Building won't cool in summer Electric or chilled water - 10.3 The Building Emergency Coordinator (or alternate), Dean of Arts and Sciences, or other administrative staff should contact the UK Delta Room at 257-2830 to report the problem and obtain any available information. - 10.4 While a power interruption does not usually cause emergencies within a facility or injuries to its employees, hazards may be created by outages.
-The Building Emergency Coordinator (or alternate) in conjunction with the Dean of Arts and Sciences will determine the appropriate course of action.
-The Building Emergency Coordinator and Floor Leaders should consider the following issues: - Dangers from tripping and injuries due to lights being out. - Person(s) being trapped on elevators. - Dangers of extreme heat and cold on employees. - Inability to contact responders if an emergency occurs while telephones are out. - Sanitation problems due to no water - 10.5 Unless a decision has been made by the Provost, the Building Emergency Coordinator and individual units in POT will make a decision regarding the continuance of work in the building during a utility interruption.
+- 10.1 This section of the BEAP should be activated in the event of a utility outage. - 10.2 Employees will become aware of utility outages by the obvious absence of that particular utility: - No Lights, Computers not working Electric - Toilets won't flush, drinking fountains not working Water - Inability to place outgoing telephone calls Telephone - Building won't warm up during winter Steam or Gas - Building won't cool in summer Electric or chilled water - 10.3 The Building Emergency Coordinator (or alternate), department chairperson, or other administrative staff should contact the UK Delta Room at 257-2830 to report the problem and obtain any available information. - 10.4 While a power interruption does not usually cause emergencies within a facility or injuries to its employees, hazards may be created by outages.
+The Building Emergency Coordinator (or alternate) in conjunction with the department chairperson will determine the appropriate course of action.
+The Building Emergency Coordinator and Floor Leaders should consider the following issues: - Dangers from tripping and injuries due to lights being out. - Person(s) being trapped on elevators. - Dangers of extreme heat and cold on employees. - Inability to contact responders if an emergency occurs while telephones are out. - Sanitation problems due to no water - 10.5 Unless a decision has been made by the Provost, the Building Emergency Coordinator and individual unit in MDR3 will make a decision regarding the continuance of work in the building during a utility interruption.
 Any occupant who comes into contact with a student or visitor should direct them to take appropriate actions.
 Any occupant that comes into contact with a visitor or student that is physically disabled should assist those individuals. - 10.6 If laboratory research is underway during a utility interruption and the interruption will affect the research, the research should cease until the utility has been restored.
-Experiments, chemical processes and operating electric equipment should be stopped in a manner that would not cause additional problems.Not applicable for POT - 10.7 If anyone is trapped on an elevator, immediately call the UK Police at 911 from any phone for assistance.
+Experiments, chemical processes and operating electric equipment should be stopped in a manner that would not cause additional problems.
+If electric power is lost, air systems (fume hoods, etc.) will not function and lighting will be minimal in the research areas.
+All research must be discontinued until main electric power is restored due to inadequate lighting and loss of fume hood protection. - 10.7 If anyone is trapped on an elevator, immediately call the UK Police at 911 from any phone for assistance.